paulsurrey/OPXAsteroids/README.md

 To increase the contrast, the resistor R2 was bridged, where as removing R1 might have been a better approach.

+## Binary Encoder
+Simon Humpohl suggested to encode the 4 buttons by bridging increasing resistors.
+The resistor that is to be bridged by button $R_i = 2^i*R_0$ where the resistor $R_0$ is one resistor in line to limit the current flow when all buttons are pressed, and the resistors $R_1$, ..., $R_4$ are then the resistors that are bridged by the buttons.
+This way the overall resistivity can be related to the button pressed by means of looking at the binary representation of the measured resistance $R$: $(R-R_0)/R_0$.
+A very clever solution Simon came up with.

+When using a controller based on the binary encoding, only one input of the OPX is required for one user input.
+Thus two controllers should be supportable.

 ## Problems